jessikarwang/DH150-JessikaWang/Assignment06/README.md

 ![Prototype1](Prototype_1.PNG)

-The tester originally clicked search and after considering the task again, clicked the video resources pull down tab.
+The tester originally clicked search and after considering the task again, clicked the video resources drop down menu.
 This showed that the user knows there are multiple ways to complete the task (search bar or drop down menu) without confusion.
 This was unexpected to me since I did not think the tester would realize there were other options to find garden video resources.
 The task was completed relatively smoothly.

 ### Task 2: Post a question on a discussion forum